anapvasconcelos/ResearchArtifacts/data/ICSE_data_collected_from_websites.md

-### 2022A - Authors of some tracks are asked to make their data available to the program committee or explain why this is not possible or desirable.
+### 2022A - Authors of some tracks are asked to make their data available to the program committee or explain why this is not possible or desirable

 #### Technical